aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

      * **Successful API review** - conduct an API review/developer experience demo and invite relevant stakeholders
         * use module's README as the API review guide
         * address any concerns about API ergonomics
-        * review all lint exceptions to ensure they are acceptable for dev preview
+        * review all AWS Lint exceptions to ensure they are acceptable for dev preview
         * ensure at least 90% unit test coverage for all implemented L2 constructs
         * if the API/DevEx is rejected, make a list of necessary remediation tasks and update the module's tracking issue